ChatTriggers/slate/source/includes/_objects.md

 display.setOrder("down");
 ```

 This renders the lines from 0 going downwards, usually what you'd want.
-Other option is `"up"`.
+The other option is `"up"`.

 > This is how you set the exact position of the display